Skip to content

 Every year, the National Disabled Students’ Association (NDSA) runs elections to decide who will be in our next Executive team, which is made up of five roles.
 Here, you can learn a bit more about what the NDSA is, how our elections work, and how to nominate yourself!

-Nominations for our elections open Friday 3rd of October and closes Friday 17th of October.
-Our Voting Members will then vote from the 22nd of October to 12pm 6th November to decide on our 2026 Executive.
+Nominations for our 2026 Executive have now closed.
+Our elections opened Friday 3rd of October and closed Friday 17th of October.
+Our Voting Members then voted from the 22nd of Octoberto 12pm 6th November and decided on our 2026 Executive.

 Table of Contents